 The mission of Global Engagement is to further the spiritual, educational, and relational development of the Taylor University community by creating and encouraging programs, initiatives, and awareness pertaining to the global community.
 We desire to prepare students to work in a multi-cultural environment, serve as part of the global church body, and have an attitude and mindset to learn from other cultures.

-For World Religions Week, we plan Chapel services and evening programs to allow students to learn more about different religions that make up the world.
+For World Religions Week, we plan chapel services and evening programs to allow students to learn more about different religions from around the world.
 During the 2012-13 academic year, we hoped to further understand and humanize the atheistic perspective through intellectual conversation.

 During the season of elections, we believe as Christians, we have the responsibility to engage in thoughtful dialogue on politics.
 Instead of ignorance and apathy, we advocate for students to deepen their understand of current issues and learn to disagree in a spirit of convicted civility.

 In 2013, we, along with Residence Life, worked to plan a Y.O.V.O Campaign (You Only Vote Once…in college).
 We put on several programs that encouraged student participation in the Presidential Election, including:

 - Live-Stream of Presidential Candidate Debates where hundreds of Taylor students came together to watch the presidential candidates debate in the atrium of Euler

 - Pursuit of Convicted Civility, focused on the current political debates and the process of voting

 - Evaluating Presidential Campaigns with Dr. Wielhouwer: evaluating the different presidential campaigns